SHORTLIST

 Heart of Cambodia

-Siem Reap - Get lost amongst the incredible jungle-consumed temples of Angkor
+Siem Reap - Get lost among the jungle-clad temples of the famous Angkor complex.

-Phnom Penh - Learn about the dark history of the Khmer Rouge and sample tasty street food
+Phnom Penh - Discover the history of the Khmer Rouge and tuck in to delicious street food.

-Chi Phat - Cruise along jungle-lined rivers in search of birds and wildlife in the Cardamom Mountains.
+Chi Phat - Cruise along jungle-lined rivers and stay in a community-based village of the Cardamom Mountains.

 Highlights